Letractively/uliweb/trunk/apps/Documents/files/extending.rst

 , if any function returns a value other than ``None``, the execution will stop and the value will be returned.
 So you can choose the suitable method that fits your needs.

-You can also define the arguments used in this invoking point, for example:
+You can also define the arguments used in an invocation point, for example:

 .. code:: python

     callplugin(self, 'startup_installed')

-All invoking points are just functions, the first argument must be the sender object, and you can also use other arguments.
-And there is a special argument ``signal``, is can be just simple type, for example, ``None``, or a string.
-If the invoking point set this argument, plugin function can match it or just skip it, it depends on how do you define your plugin function, will see it below.
+All invocation points are just functions, the first argument must be the sender object and other arguments might follow.
+And there is a special argument ``signal``, this can be a simple type, for example, ``None``, or a string.
+If the invoking point set to this argument, a plugin function can match or skip it, depending on how your plugin function is defined.

-There are four kinds of function:
+There are four kinds of plugin invocation function:

-* callplugin Can't be interrupted and will return nothing, can be executed many times
+* callplugin Can't be interrupted and will return nothing, can be executed several times
 * callplugin_once Just like above, but can only be executed once
-* execplugin Can be interrupted and will return a value(if any plugin function return a value is not ``None``, the execution will be interrupted)
+* execplugin Can be interrupted and will return a value(if any plugin function returns a value that is not ``None``, the execution will be interrupted)
-* execplugin_once Just like above, but can only be executed once, and invoke it the next time, it'll return the first return value.
+* execplugin_once Just like above, but can only be executed once, and if it is invoked a second time, it'll return the first return value.

 **Plugin collection system** is used the collect all plugin functions.
+This works in the sense that
-When Uliweb execution reaches an invocation point, it'll look for a mtaching plugin functions from the collection system.
-But you should define plugin function first.
-Which places are the mose suitable place to writing the plugin functions?
-The answer is in each app's ``__init__.py`` or app's ``start.py``, because they'll be imported automatically when the Uliweb started.
+when the Uliweb main process execution reaches an invocation point, it'll look for matching plugin functions in from the collection system to execute.
+The most suitable places to define plugins are in each app's ``__init__.py`` or app's ``start.py``, because they'll be imported automatically when the Uliweb started.